Injection Molding Wall Thickness: Uniform Walls Thickness Guide

 • Increased Cycle Time

-If the injection molding wall thickness of the part is not uniform, it can take longer to fill the mold and cool the plastic.
-It can increase the overall cycle time for the production of the parts.
+If the part’s injection molding wall thickness is not uniform, it can take longer to fill the mold and cool the plastic, increasing the overall cycle time for the production of the parts.

 When choosing the suitable material and wall thickness for your project, there are many factors to consider.
 The most crucial factor is the intended use of the product.
 Many different materials can be used for mold making, but some of the most popular include plastic, metal, and silicone.
 Plastic is the most common type of material used for mold making.